Mattiamene1/Backend-SDN/README.md

 - Launch the Virtualbox Comnetsemu VM and then connect to the machine via ssh
     - ```ssh -p 2200 comnetsemu@localhost``` and type *yes*
     - use the password: *comnetsemu*

 ## Set Up the environment
 - Install git
-- clone this repository inside
+- Clone this repository inside
 - Move inside ```cd Backend-SDN``` and then download all the dependencies ```npm i```
 - Make all the actions as sudo
 > Edit sudoers file ```sudo visudo``` and configure it as follow: